redhat-developer/odo/docs/understanding-odo.md

         content: Creating a single-component application with odo
         url: '/docs/creating-a-single-component-application-with-odo'
 ---
-OpenShift Do (`odo`) is a fast and easy-to-use CLI tool for creating applications on OpenShift. `odo` allows developers to concentrate on creating applications without the need to administrate an OpenShift cluster itself.
-Creating deployment configurations, build configurations, service routes and other OpenShift elements are all automated by `odo`.
+`odo` is a CLI tool for creating applications on OpenShift and Kubernetes. `odo` allows developers to concentrate on creating applications without the need to administer a cluster itself.
+Creating deployment configurations, build configurations, service routes and other OpenShift or Kubernetes elements are all automated by `odo`.

 Existing tools such as `oc` are more operations-focused and require a deep understanding of Kubernetes and OpenShift concepts. `odo` abstracts